 Almost every gym-goer has, at some point, forgotten their shorts, T-shirt, shoes, or socks.

-Profit on their forgetfulness by having workout clothes for sale.
+Profit from their forgetfulness by having workout clothes for sale.

-- Sell your own brand sportswear – if you’ve got a cool logo, put it on T-shirts, hoodies, shorts, and gym bags, and sell them to your patrons.
+If you’ve got a cool logo, put it on T-shirts, hoodies, shorts, and gym bags and sell them to your patrons.

-Not only are you providing your clients with something that makes them feel they belong, but it’s also an excellent way to spread the name of your company far and wide.
+Not only are you providing your clients with something that makes them feel they belong, but it’s also an excellent way to spread your company’s name far and wide.

-While personal training can be a very fulfilling job, there is no escaping the fact that, for many PTs, earning more money usually means working more hours.
+While personal training can be very fulfilling, there is no escaping that, for many PTs, earning more money usually means working more hours.

-While you can put your hourly rate up, doing so increases the risk of pricing yourself out of the market.
+While you can increase your hourly rate, doing so increases the risk of pricing yourself out of the market.